zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_10_en-US_CHRONO_STASIS.md

 > **Time is not a fixed background.
 It is a manifestation of coherence gradients.**

-In regions of high coherence, the underlying quantum processes that give rise to temporal flow are "tighter"—more synchronized, more efficient.
+In regions of high coherence, the underlying quantum processes that give rise to temporal flow are "tighter", more synchronized, more efficient.
 This manifests as accelerated effective time.

 The Aetherion core, maintaining α ≈ 3.0-3.5, creates a localized zone where this acceleration occurs.